-- 1. Community Garden members shall vote annually, in November, to appoint a Community Garden Chairperson and Pete's Patch Head Gardener for the upcoming year beginning in January. - 2.
-The Head Gardener shall call for volunteers to comprise Pete's Patch Committee in January and set meeting times as the seasons progress. - 3.
-The Head Gardener shall coordinate with the Community Garden Chairperson to announce work days for the garden. - Work days generally coincide with Community Garden Open House on the third Saturday of the month 9:00 - 11:00 AM - Harvest occurs as announced during the growing season - 4.
-Pete's Patch Committee members shall monitor the health and status of Pete's Patch on a daily basis and address any issues that arise. - 5.
+- 1. Community Garden members shall vote annually, in November, to appoint a Pete's Patch Head Gardener for the upcoming year beginning in January. - 2.
+The Head Gardener shall call for volunteers in January and set meeting times as the seasons progress. - 3.
+The Head Gardener shall coordinate with the Community Garden Chairperson to announce work days for the garden. - Work days generally coincide with Community Garden Open House on the third Saturday of the month 9:00 - 11:00 AM or earlier during hot months - Harvest occurs as announced during the growing season - 4.
+Pete's Patch volunteers shall monitor the health and status of Pete's Patch on a regular basis and address any issues that arise. - 5.
 On a seasonal basis they shall research, decide, develop and implement a plan that will plant, grow, harvest and distribute crops.
 Tasks to implement the plan include but are not limited to: - Coordinate with our produce recipients to understand their crop preferences - Research to determine seed and variety choices and order the appropriate seed stock - Develop a calendar to guide work toward a successful garden (start seeds, fertilize, till, plant, etc) - Develop a row layout - Purchase and apply needed soil amendments - Participate as needed to ensure a successful season - Harvest and distribute crops